PUNJAB NORTH (Lahore, Rawalpindi, Faisalabad) Dec 21-28, 2021

 Day 9 Dec 24, 2021

+SHEKHUPURA.
 The 16th largest city of Pakistan by population.
 The city is an industrial center, and satellite town, located about 38 km northwest of Lahore.

 We stayed at what appeared to be the only hotel in the city, Best Holiday.
-It was impossible to find initially as the Google Maps had the wrong side of the street and the sign is minimal.
-After asking directions at least 3 times, the office is in the CNC restaurant in the basement of the building.
+It was impossible to find initially as Google Maps had the wrong side of the street and the sign is minimal.
+After asking for directions at least 3 times, the office is in the CNC restaurant in the basement of the building.
 The elevator is outside several shops.
 5000 PR, an overcharge for the room as the wifi didn’t work well.

 Hiran Minar and Tank, Sheikhupura Tentative WHS (14/12/1993).
 Constructed in brick, the minar (tower) constructed in 1607, is circular and tapers towards the top, which is flat, with a parapet wall.
 There are 210 square holes on the outer surface of the minar, arranged at regular intervals in ~ 14 rows.
 A spiral staircase consisting of 108 steps has been provided inside the minar.
 Alongside the staircase, there are 11 ascending rectangular arched openings provided for air and light.
 The minar is divided into six tiers of different heights.
 The base of each tier has projected molding and the lowest tier has an arched opening for an entrance.
-The entire exterior, as well as interior of the minar, has lime plaster, apparently with some floral or lineal fresco paintings.
+The entire exterior, as well as the interior of the minar, has lime plaster, apparently with some floral or lineal fresco paintings.
 The thick lime plaster applied over the surface of the lowest tier has been divided into decorative panels or arched niches and horizontal bands in high relief.

 Facing the grand minar on the east side is a big tank constructed in 1627 with a causeway leading to the octagonal baradari (pavilion) built in the middle There is a square pavilion at each corner with a gateway to the baradari.
 The tank is rectangular in shape, 895’ by 792’, each side has a ramp and a parapet wall and is flanked by four staircases of 8 steps.
-During Mughal days, a channel was cut from the Aik rivulet and connected with the tank at its northwest corner; in addition, an elaborate system for filling up the tank with rainwater from the catchment area was devised.
+During the Mughal days, a channel was cut from the Aik rivulet and connected with the tank at its northwest corner; in addition, an elaborate system for filling up the tank with rainwater from the catchment area was devised.

 A causeway, standing on 21 pointed arched pillars, connects the main baradari with the gateway.
 In the centre of the tank has been erected an octagonal platform with a low parapet wall on all sides.
 Over the platform stands the beautiful baradari in the same plan, The baradari was constructed under the orders of Emperor Jahangir in 1620 A.D. for use as a royal residence.